Solved! What is the Drawer Under the Oven For?

 - 200 to 240 degrees Fahrenheit on high

-While it’s fine to cover your food with aluminum foil to keep moisture in, never line the warming drawer itself with aluminum foil, which will prevent the oven drawer from evenly heating.
-And although the drawer doesn’t get as hot as your oven, it still gets quite warm, so never use plastic or paper serving pieces and utensils in it.
+While it’s fine to cover your food with aluminum foil to keep moisture in, never line the oven warming drawer itself with aluminum foil, because this will prevent the oven drawer from evenly heating.
+And although the drawer doesn’t get as hot as your oven, it still gets quite warm, so never use plastic or paper serving pieces or utensils in it.
 Only oven-safe bowls, dishes, and utensils should go into the warming drawer.

 If the oven drawer needs cleaning, simply wipe down with a damp cloth or paper towel once it’s cooled down.
 Tough spills might need a little bit of dish soap to soften them.

 Some Oven Drawers Simply Store

 On some range units, that drawer-looking thing underneath the oven may be just that: a drawer.
 Use it to store cookie sheets or frying pans.
 Just don’t put plastic or flammable items in your newfound storage area.